-If there is no image on the connected display or the display appears frozen

-Make sure the enclosure is not locked.
+If there is no image on the connected display or the display appears frozen Make sure the enclosure is not locked.
 If you connect a display to a running Xserve, the image on the display may be garbled or missing.
 If this occurs, restart the Xserve.
 Alternatively, you may be able to adjust the display image using a remote computer.
-Open System Preferences for the Xserve, open the Displays pane, and click Detect Displays.
+Connect to the Xserve, open System Preferences for the Xserve, open the Displays pane, and click Detect Displays.